Bhavya00/Identifying-Shapes/README.md

 # Identifying-Shapes
-A simple Application of OpenCv
+A simple Application of OpenCV